chips-blockchain/bet/docs/verus_migration/id_creation_process.md

 }
 ```

-Typically dealers hold the information about the list of the dealers available that are registered in the eco system.
-Right now we only be storing the dealer ID names as a string array, going forward the idea is to store more authorized statistics about the dealer and this info is updated by either the cashiers or by the authorized entities.
+Typically subID `dealers.poker.chips10sec@` hold the information about the list of registered dealers in the poker eco system.
+Right now we only be storing the dealer ID names as a string array, going forward the idea is to store more authorized statistics about the dealer like availability of the dealer, number of tables hosted, etc, and this info is updated by either the cashiers or by the authorized entities.

 If someone wants to become a dealer, they should make a request to register as a dealer.
 Since this registration is one time activity and dealer may get charged a fee for getting registered.
 All the dealer ID names should end with `_d` for readability and to avoid any potential conflicts with other ID's.
-The contentmultimap of dealer stores the array of strings and key using which this array of dealers stored is `chips.vrsc::poker.dealers`.
+The contentmultimap of dealers stores dealer names as array of strings and this value is mapped to key  `chips.vrsc::poker.dealers`.
 The vdxfid for `chips.vrsc::poker.dealers` is shown as below:
 ```
  # verus -chain=chips10sec getvdxfid chips.vrsc::poker.dealers
 {